Antique Salesman Samples

 Pictured on the left is the #503 Charter

-Oak.
-It was made or offered by a well known real stove company, and I suppose it could be
+different finishes with the 503 being the largest.
+It was made or offered by a well known stove company, and it could

 stove were available for sale.
 That does not always, or